kelvinxuande/Telegram-Sentinel/README.md

 # Telegram Chat Sentinel
-A backend python script that listens for trigger words as an indication to selectively forward messages from target(s) to destination.
+Backend python scripts that listen for trigger words as an indication to selectively forward messages from target(s) to destination.
 * 'Trigger word(s)' can be an entire word, or part of a word.
 This is designed to be singular, or in a list.
 * 'Target(s)' can be of any entity - users, chats or channels.
 This is designed to be singular, or in a list.
 * 'Destination' can be of any entity - chats or channels.
 This is designed to be singular.

 ## Use cases
-This script is meant to act as a filter - a solution that seeks to solve the two-part challenge of obtaining time-sensitive messages in 'noisy' entities.
+These scripts are meant to act as a filter - a solution that seeks to solve the two-part challenge of obtaining time-sensitive messages in 'noisy' entities.

 #### Where notifications can become bothersome
 1. In chats or channels, there might be thousands of messages exchanged in a day.